gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 In the following sections, I will delve deeper into the models and forecasting techniques used in this project, as well as the metrics and feature engineering strategies employed to optimize the predictive performance.

 ### Machine Learning Models

-TODO

-- What specific historical data features are included in the dataset for sales forecasting?
-- How are the machine learning models selected and evaluated for accuracy in the prediction process?
-- What are the anticipated challenges in implementing the sales forecasting model in a real retail environment?

 When utilizing Machine Learning (ML) algorithms for time series forecasting, it's essential to understand that the data cannot be used in its raw format.
 ML algorithms typically require training data structured as 'n' rows and 'm' columns, along with corresponding target data with 'n' rows and one or more columns, depending on the specific algorithm.